Khush2040/Project-Vault/README.md

 ![GSSoC Logo](https://raw.githubusercontent.com/pavitraag/Project-Vault/main/assets/gssoc.png)

 **Project Vault** is a curated website that showcases a collection of categorized tech projects across multiple domains such as Web Development, Machine Learning, Games, and more.
 Whether you're a beginner looking for inspiration or a developer seeking reference projects, Project Vault is your one-stop solution.
+Project Vault is a curated platform designed to showcase a wide range of categorized tech projects across diverse domains such as Web Development, Machine Learning, Game Development, Mobile Apps, Data Science, and much more.
+It serves as an organized hub where users can easily explore high–quality, well-structured projects tailored for different skill levels.
+Whether you're a beginner searching for inspiration, a student working on portfolio ideas, or a developer looking for reference implementations and innovative concepts, Project Vault provides a comprehensive collection to support your learning and creativity.
+It’s your one-stop destination to discover, learn from, and build impactful tech projects.
 🌐 Visit the website to explore real-world projects, filter by tech stack, and discover new ideas!

 ---